Authorization

 • for this question, you might want to explore the bcrypt docs!

-In the past, you have used athentication tokens in your API requests to places like pexels.com (though they use the term ‘key’).
-Now, we are going to update our API to require a token to gain access to our data.
+In the past, you have used keys in your API requests to places like pexels.com.
+Now, we are going to update our API to require a key to gain access to our data.

-We are using ruby’s SecureRandom module to generate individual authentication tokens that are tied to specific users.
-This is not the only way to generate authentication tokens - can you imagine a few other ways that we might generate tokens?
+We are using ruby’s SecureRandom module to generate individual keys that are tied to specific users.
+This is not the only way to implement authorization with our APIs.
+Can you imagine a few other ways?

 User Roles